-Set to be displayed in the

-Smithsonian's Albert H. Small Documents

-Gallery, the exhibition is scheduled to

-debut on Feb.
-19, 2017, and will remain on
+Set to be displayed in the Smithsonian's Albert H. Small Documents Gallery, the exhibition is scheduled to debut on Feb.
+19, 2017, and will remain on view through November of that year.

 The Smithsonian's John Gray and JACL's Priscilla Ouchida sign an agreement for a 2017 exhibition commemorating Executive Order 9066.